 Dr. Kempter is an active member of the American String Teachers Association, Texas Music Educators Association, Texas Orchestra Directors Association and the Houston Professional Musicians Association.
 He currently serves as the TMEA Region 9 Vice-President and Orchestra Division Treasurer.

 Emmanuel Coraza currently serves as the Assistant Orchestra Director and AP Music Theory teacher at The Woodlands College Park High School in Conroe ISD.
 Mr. Coraza earned his Bachelor's of Music Education degree from the University of North Texas in 2016 where he was a String Project teacher for beginning strings.
-In 2021, Mr. Coraza will receive his Masters degree in Music in Orchestral Conducting from Sam Houston State University.
+In 2021, Mr. Coraza received his Masters degree in Music in Orchestral Conducting from Sam Houston State University.
 Mr. Coraza is a violinist and actively gigs and teaches in the Houston area.
 He can be seen playing with the Symphony North of Houston Orchestra.
 He also plays the Organ (only a beginner…but he is getting better).

 Mr. Coraza is a member of the Texas Music Educators Association, Texas Orchestra Directors Association, American String Teachers Association, College Orchestra Directors Association, and the American Guild of Organists.